akka/akka-quickstart-scala.g8/docs/src/main/paradox/index.md

 The example consists of three actors:

-* Greeter: Receives commands to `Greet` someone and responds with a `Greeted` reply to confirm the greeting has taken place
+* Greeter: Receives commands to `Greet` someone and responds with a `Greeted` reply to confirm the greeting has taken place.
-* GreeterBot: Receives the reply from the Greeter and sends a number of additional greeting messages and collect the replies until a given max number of messages have been reached.
+* GreeterBot: Receives the reply from the Greeter and sends a number of additional greeting messages and collects the replies until a given max number of messages has been reached.
-* GreeterMain: The guardian actor that bootstraps everything
+* GreeterMain: The guardian actor that bootstraps everything.

 ## Benefits of using the Actor Model